Skip to content

 Well, if there’s anyone left who hasn’t yet bought a Sportage, the EV5 will impress.
 A big battery as standard means it offers a range of over 300 miles, and there’s a premium interior borrowed from the recent EV3 and EV4.

-The EV5 will arrive on UK roads before the end of 2025.
-We’re told the EV5 will undercut a lot of its main rivals, such as the Skoda Enyaq, Volkswagen ID.4, Nissan Ariya, Peugeot e-3008 and Tesla Model Y. Kia didn’t mention that the Renault Scenic E-Tech is marginally cheaper, though.
+The EV5 is now on sale, and first examples will arrive on UK roads before the end of 2025.
+The EV5 will rival a broad field of SUVs such as the Skoda Enyaq, Renault Scenic E-Tech, Volkswagen ID.4, Nissan Ariya, Peugeot e-3008 and Tesla Model Y.

 2025 Kia EV5 prices and specifications

-Air trim gets 18-inch alloy wheels, heated front seats, a heated steering wheel, LED headlights and black cloth upholstery.
+The cheapest Air trim gets 18-inch alloy wheels, heated front seats, a heated steering wheel, automatic LED headlights and black cloth upholstery.

 Interior and technology